No. 3 national seed Oregon State routs LSU 14-1

 Rutschman started the scoring with a 2-RBI double in the first inning.
 The Beavers added three in the third and five more in the fourth and the rout was on.
 Nick Madrigal added a solo home run in the seventh inning to make the score 13-1.

-LSU starter Zach Hess (7-6) lasted just 3 1/3 innings giving up nine runs, eight earned, and striking out six in the loss.
+LSU starter Zack Hess (7-6) lasted just 3 1/3 innings giving up nine runs, eight earned, and striking out six in the loss.

 LSU's lone run came on a solo home run by Jake Slaughter in the fourth inning.